Workforce Innovation and Opportunity Act

 - Provide documents to support your application.
 You will need to show your driver’s license, Social Security card, birth certificate or passport, notification of your layoff, notice of eligibility for unemployment insurance, a completed job application and a resume.

-- Use the WIA training services.
-Once you have received approval for your WIA grant, select a training provider and begin occupational training.
+- Use the WIOA training services.
+Once you have received approval for your WIOA grant, select a training provider and begin occupational training.